 Marietje has pushed for completing Europe’s digital single market and copyright reform.
 She is strongly committed to an open internet in discussions about internet governance and digital (human) rights.

 In addition to her parliamentary work, Marietje Schaake is, amongst others, Member of the European Council on Foreign Relations, a Commissioner on the Global Commission on Internet Governance and a WEF Young Global Leader in the class of 2014.
 She serves as vice-president of the supervisory board of Free Press Unlimited.

-In the committee of Foreign Affairs I focus on strengthening Europe as a global player.
+In the committee of Foreign Affairs (AFET) I focus on strengthening Europe as a global player.
 The EU is in the process of developing an effective common foreign policy in which the fostering of democracy, the rule of law and human rights should be essential.
 I work on the EU’s neighborhood policy, notably Turkey and the Western Balkans, as well as on Iran.
-For the Alliance of Liberals and Democrats for Europe.
-I speak on human rights and coordinate the monthly human rights resolutions.
-My work in the foreign affairs committee is supported by membership of the delegations for relations with (respectively) the United States, Iran and the Western Balkans.
+My work in the Foreign Affairs committee is supported by membership of the delegations for relations with (respectively) the United States and Iran.

-In September 2011 I have been appointed as a substitute member of the International Trade committee, currently being the only Dutch MEP.
+In July 2014, I was appointed member of the International Trade committee (INTA) after being a substitute member since September 2011.
 After the entry into force of the Lisbon treaty the Parliament’s consent is required before the EU can conclude Free Trade Agreements (FTA’s).
 Respect for human rights, corporate responsibility and trade as a facilitator for positive change in societies are the principles underpinning my work in this committee.

 Europe’s Digital Agenda is another one of my priorities, such as completing Europe’s digital market, and the copyright dossier.
-I work on these and other subjects in the Committee for Culture, Media, Education, Youth and Sports (CULT) in my previous term.
+I worked on these and other subjects in the committee for Culture, Media, Education, Youth and Sports (CULT) in my previous term.
 I continue to be strongly committed to these important issues as well as to discussing internet governance and digital (human) rights.